Overview: Adobe Acrobat DC and Figma as Authoring and Publishing Category solutions.

 Adobe Acrobat DC in Action: Unique Use Cases

-What Are the key features of Adobe Acrobat DC for Sales Document Management?
+What makes Adobe Acrobat DC ideal for Sales Document Management?

-Why is Adobe Acrobat DC the best choice for Content Management?
+What makes Adobe Acrobat DC ideal for Content Management?

 Figma in Action: Unique Use Cases